Broncos 'backup' Reed has more starts than Chubb, Miller - KRDO

 AP Pro Football Writer

 ENGLEWOOD, Colo.
-(AP) — Malik Reed missed practice Friday to deal with a personal issue but will be back this weekend to resume his role as the Denver Broncos’ ultimate fill-in.
+(AP) — Malik Reed missed practice Friday to deal with a personal issue but will be back this weekend to resume his roll as the Denver Broncos’ ultimate fill-in.

 It’s hard to think of the third-year outside linebacker as a backup — he’s started more games (22) than either Von Miller (17) or Bradley Chubb (19) since entering the league as an undrafted free agent out of Nevada in 2019.